PHP Timer Countdown.

-This is a small tutorial on how to implement a server-side countdown with PHP.
+This tutorial will show you how to implement a server-side countdown with PHP.

-Although client-side languages such as JavaScript are typically used for countdown timers, there can be certain scenarios where a timer needs to be enforced on the server.
+Although client-side languages such as JavaScript are typically used for countdown timers, there may be certain cases where the timer needs to be enforced on the server.

 session_start();